trutru21/mkv-factory/README.md

 This profile will:
 - copy (remux) the video stream, preserving original quality and HDR10+,
-- convert incompatible DV Profiles (P5/P7) to a compatible Profile 8,
+- convert incompatible DV Profile P7 to a compatible Profile 8,
 - select the best audio track for English and Polish (excluding commentaries),
 - select the best subtitle track for Polish (excluding forced/sdh),
 - set English as the default audio language, and Polish as the default subs.